Virtue Party

 Virtue Party (Fazilet Partisi, FP) was an Islamist political party established on 17 December 1997 in Turkey.
-There were attempts of establishment as early as 1983, with the original founder being Alparslan Demirel.
 It was found unconstitutional by the Constitutional Court and then banned on 22 June 2001 for violating the secularist articles of the Constitution.
 After the party's ban, the party MPs founded two sections of parties: reformist Justice and Development Party (AKP), headed by Recep Tayyip Erdoğan, and traditionalist Felicity Party (SP), headed by Recai Kutan.